CiscoDevNet/terraform-provider-cdo/docs/resources/ftd_device.md

 page_title: "cdo_ftd_device Resource - cdo"
 subcategory: ""
 description: |-
-  Provides an Firepower Threat Defense device resource.
-This allows FTD to be onboarded, updated, and deleted on CDO.
+  Provides a Firewall Threat Defense device resource.
+Use this to onboard, update, and delete FTDs from CDO.
 ---

 # cdo_ftd_device (Resource)

-Provides an Firepower Threat Defense device resource.
-This allows FTD to be onboarded, updated, and deleted on CDO.
+Provides a Firewall Threat Defense device resource.
+Use this to onboard, update, and delete FTDs from CDO.